chanzuckerberg/oss-archetypes/README.md

 - Kirsty Ewing ([@KirstyEwing](https://github.com/KirstyEwing))
 - Justine Larsen ([@justinelarsen](https://github.com/justinelarsen))

 We are happy to receive feedback and contributions to this framework.
-You are welcome to interact with us through issues, PRs, or via email at [sci-opensource-wg@chanzuckerberg.com](mailto:sci-opensource-wg@chanzuckerberg.com).
+You are welcome to interact with us through [issues]([url](https://github.com/chanzuckerberg/oss-archetypes/issues)) or via email at [sci-opensource-wg@chanzuckerberg.com](mailto:sci-opensource-wg@chanzuckerberg.com).

 If you would like to contribute via a pull request, please fork the repo to create the necessary changes.